Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Introduction

-Another important task in the SE calculations is to somehow accelerate the convergence of employed PW expansions.
+Another important issue in the SE calculations is to somehow accelerate the convergence of PW expansions mentioned above.
 It is reasonable to assume that the poor convergence of the many-potential contribution is due to the leading term of its potential expansion.
-Therefore, the first natural idea is to additionally subtract the two-potential term from it, which should improve the PW-expansion convergence of the remainder.
-The subtracted term has to be evaluated separately with high precision and added to the final result.
+Therefore, the natural first step is to additionally subtract the two-potential term, which should improve the convergence of the remainder.
+The subtracted term has to be evaluated separately with high precision within some alternative method.
 In the following, we will refer to this approach as the two-potential scheme.
 It should be noted, however, that the direct calculation of the two-potential term in momentum space in a closed form, i.e., not resorting to the PW expansion, turns out to be a challenging problem~\cite{PhysRevLett.100.163001, Yer2010}.

-Another acceleration-convergence approach, which we will further refer to as the Sapirstein-Cheng (SC) scheme, was proposed recently in Ref.~\cite{sap_orig}.
-Within the framework of this promising scheme, an approximation to the two-potential term, the quasi-two-potential contribution, can be subtracted from the many-potential term instead.
+Another convergence-acceleration approach, hereafter refered to as the Sapirstein-Cheng (SC) scheme, was proposed recently in Ref.~\cite{sap_orig}.
+Within the framework of this promising scheme, the quasi-two-potential contribution, which is an approximation to the two-potential term, is subtracted from the many-potential term instead.
 In contrast to the exact two-potential term, its quasi-two-potential counterpart can be easily calculated in momentum space.
 For the point-nucleus case, calculations of the SE correction using this acceleration scheme have been performed in Ref.~\cite{yer_2025} for different gauges.
-However, it is also noteworthy to examine the case of an extended nuclues.
+However, the case of an extended nucleus is also worth examining.